agility-game/infrastructure/300/100/200/500/README.md

       at process.processImmediate (node:internal/timers:478:21)
 ```

 All good!
-Failings are deliberately created in the test script to test bot cases: pass and fail.
+Failings are deliberately created in the test script to test both cases: pass and fail.
 Don't worry : )